LpWoodruff/Basics_Cpp/README.md

 ## Documentation

 Class SortAlgs(std::vector<int>) - A class that handles numerous sorting algorithms
-        ss_Sort() - A methood that uses Selection Sort to sort a vector is_Sort() - A method that utilizes Insersion Sort to sort a vector
+        -ss_Sort() - A methood that uses Selection Sort to sort a vector -is_Sort() - A method that utilizes Insersion Sort to sort a vector